hanatos/vkdt/src/pipe/readme.md

 required. unfortunately we can only have 128B/256B push_constants, which may mean depending on the limit in VkPhysicalDeviceLimits, we'll need to resort to uniform buffers instead.

+graph.h transforms the DAG to a schedule for vulkan. it considers dependencies and memory allocation and initiates tiling if needed.

+we can have multiple sources (many raw images, 3d lut, ..) and many sinks (output for display, many tiles of output, histogram, colour picker, ..).

 # pipe configuration io